unsw-restech/unsw-restech.github.io/docs/software/others.md

 **Ansys Fluent**

-Similarly, Ansys Fluent input can be generated locally and transferred to Katana to run in a batch job.

-Again, a brief batch script is below, and a step-by-step guide is available [on our Github](https://github.com/unsw-edu-au/Restech-HPC/blob/master/hpc-examples/ansys/ansys-fluent.md) (Note: You need to [join the UNSW GitHub organisation](https://research.unsw.edu.au/github) to access this repo).
+Ansys Fluent input can also be generated locally and transferred to Katana to run in a batch job with a brief bash script shown here snd more complete examples in [our Github repository](https://github.com/unsw-edu-au/Restech-HPC/blob/master/hpc-examples/ansys/ansys-fluent.md).
+(Note: You will need to [join the UNSW GitHub organisation](https://research.unsw.edu.au/github) to access this repo).

 ``` bash
    #!/bin/bash